dusantrickovic/repo-issue-analyzer/README.md

 - The only inputs that need modifying are **custom-date** and **repository-name** inside `.github/workflows/test.yml`.
 GitHub token is already defined.

+- If you decide to try the action out locally, you will need to generate your own GitHub Personal Access Token, create an env file and define it as variable within it.

 - If you'd only like to test the action locally, I have provided some local variables to use instead (just make sure to comment out the ones interacting with `@actions/core` first)!